mysociety/sayit/README.md

 Testing
 -------

-    ./manage.py test speeches
+    ./manage.py test

-The Selenium tests currently uses Firefox, so make sure you have Firefox installed.
+By default the Selenium tests are **not** run.
+These tests currently uses Firefox, so make sure you have Firefox installed.

 If you're on a headless server, eg: in a vagrant box, you'll need to install the iceweasel and xvfb packages (see the commented out section of /conf/packages)